30 Years Experience Representing Clients Like You

 Executor of an Estate

 Who should you chose to be the executor of an estate?
 Good question.
 There are several criteria that go into choosing an executor: your executor should be someone you consider trustworthy; they should understand and respect your wishes regarding the provisions in your last will; they should be capable of performing the duties of an executor of an estate; if the estate is complex, a professional executor, like a trust company, may be advisable; your executor should of course be someone likely to outlive you.
+A New York City estate planning lawyer can help you determine whether someone meets these criteria.

 While executor of an estate doesn't necessarily need to hire a New York Estate Lawyer, there are many reasons why someone may want to hire an estate attorney.
 Most people are not familiar with the probate, administration or estate settlement process.
 Since an Executor is responsible to the Surrogate's Court and the beneficiaries for the protection of estate assets, the payment of taxes and other activities, it is advisable to obtain the advice of an attorney and other professionals with experience handling these matters.